demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_File_Sample_By_Hash_-_Generic_v3_README.md

-This playbook returns a file sample correlating to a hash in the war-room using the following sub-playbooks:
+This playbook returns a file sample correlating to a hash in the War Room using the following sub-playbooks:
-- Get binary file by MD5 hash from Carbon Black telemetry data. - VMware Carbon Black EDR v2.
+- Get binary file by MD5 hash from Carbon Black telemetry data - VMware Carbon Black EDR v2.
-- Get the threat (file) attached to a specific SHA256 hash- Cylance Protect v2.
+- Get the threat (file) attached to a specific SHA256 hash - Cylance Protect v2.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.